-MCPT is excited to be hosting the second MOOSE contest of the year!
+MCPT is excited to be hosting the fourth MOOSE contest of the year!

-Between January 9-10, William Lyon Mackenzie C.I. will be hosting the December MOOSE contest.
+Between April 10-11, William Lyon Mackenzie C.I. will be hosting the March MOOSE contest.
 These competitions provide a wonderful opportunity for new programmers to learn, experienced programmers to practice, and all programmers to challenge themselves.
-They prove to be an invaluable tool for a student’s preparation for programming contests.

-Students may choose one of two contest difficulty levels: Junior and Senior.
-The Junior level, generally chosen by Grade 9 and 10 students, is recommended for students relatively new at competitive programming.
-The Senior level provides much more challenging problems similar to those of distinguished programming competitions such as ECOO and is recommended for more experienced programmers, though everyone is welcome to participate in either!
+Students may choose 1 of 2 contest difficulty levels: Junior or Senior.
+The Junior level, generally chosen by Grade 9 and 10 students, is recommended for students relatively new to competitive programming.
+The Senior level provides much more challenging problems similar to those of distinguished programming competitions such as CCC and ECOO.
+This is generally recommended for more experienced programmers, though anyone is welcome to participate in either!

-We have been fortunate to have the Senior contest problems written by notable programmers including Reyno Tilikaynen and Christopher Trevisan.
+We have been fortunate to have problems written by notable programmers including Reyno Tilikaynen and Christopher Trevisan.
 Reyno is a recent graduate from Waterloo and has also contributed to the problem sets for past ECOO rounds.
-Christopher was recently awarded a silver medal at the International Olympiad in Informatics for his incredible performance and excellent display of knowledge in the field of programming.
-The junior contest problems have been written by problem writers from Mackenzie’s Computer Programming Team.
-Writers in both divisions have ample experience with problem writing.
+Christopher was recently awarded a silver medal at the 2020 International Olympiad in Informatics for his incredible display of knowledge in programming.
+Other contest problems have been written in house by problem writers from Mackenzie's Programming Team, including some CCO contestants.

 Scroll to the bottom of the page for the registration form.

-This contest will run from January 9-10.
-It will begin at 12:01AM on January 9 and end at 11:59PM on January 10.
+This contest will run from April 10-11.
+It will begin at 12:01AM on April 10 and end at 11:59PM on April 11.
 Teams will be able to start the contest at any point within this timeframe.
-The contest window is two and a half hours from the moment the team has joined the contest.
-Please note that if you start the contest after 9:30PM on January 10, the contest will end before your two and a half hours pass and you will lose any time remaining.
+The contest window is two and a half hours from the moment you join the contest.
+Please note that if you start the contest after 9:30PM on April 11, the contest will end before your two and a half hours pass, meaning you will lose any time past 11:59PM.

-Again, registration is only for teams who did not register for the previous MOOSE but would like to compete in all future MOOSE contests.
-Please DO NOT fill out this form if you registered a team for the last MOOSE contest.
+Again, registration is only for teams who did not register for a previous MOOSE but would like to compete in all future MOOSE contests.
+Please DO NOT fill out this form if you registered a team previously.
 Registered teams are automatically registered for each month's MOOSE and will be able to simply join the contest on the online judge during the contest timeframe.